yoyoberenguer/BloomEffect/README.md

 ## Bloom technique
 ```
-Acronyme : bpf (bright pass filter)
+Acronym: BPF (Bright Pass Filter)

+1. Bright Pass Filtering
-1) First we apply a bright pass filter to the pygame surface(SDL surface) using one
-   of the following method:
+    First, a Bright Pass Filter is applied to the Pygame surface (SDL surface) using one of the following methods:
-   bpf24_c for 24-32bit surface with or without alpha transparency channel or
+    . bpf24_c: For 24- or 32-bit surfaces, with or without an alpha transparency channel.
-   bpf32_c compatible with 32-bit image format containing alpha transparency (per-pixel alpha)
-   These two methods have a threshold argument that can be adjust in order to filter bright
-   pixels and control the overall image luminence.

-2) The bpf image is then downscale into sub-surface x2, x4, x8, x16 using
-   pygame transform.scale method.
-No need to use smoothscale (bilinear filtering method).
+    . bpf32_c: Specifically for 32-bit images with per-pixel alpha transparency.
+    Both functions include a threshold parameter that determines which pixels are considered "bright."
+This allows control over the image's luminance and which areas will be affected by the bloom.

+2. Downscaling
+    The filtered (BPF) image is downscaled to multiple lower resolutions: ×2, ×4, ×8, and ×16.
+    This is done using pygame.transform.scale().
+    Note: smoothscale() (bilinear filtering) is not necessary during downscaling.

+3. Gaussian Blur
-3) A Gaussian blur 5x5 filter is apply on each of the downsized bpf images (the variable smmooth
+    A 5×5 Gaussian blur is applied to each of the downscaled images.
-   define the number of passes).

-4) The blurred sub-surface images are up-scale using a bilinear filtering method (pygame
-   smoothscale method.
-Note : Using an un-filtered rescaling method will pixelate the final
-   output image.
+    The number of blur passes is controlled by the smmooth variable.
+More passes produce a softer, more pronounced glow.

+4. Upscaling with Filtering
+    Each blurred sub-surface is then upscaled back to the original resolution using pygame.transform.smoothscale() for bilinear filtering.
+    Note: Using non-filtered scaling (e.g., scale() instead of smoothscale()) may result in a pixelated final image.

+5. Combining for Bloom Effect
-5) To create the final bloom effect, all the sub-surfaces are blit to the original surface
+    Finally, all the blurred sub-surfaces are blended back onto the original surface using the BLEND_RGB_ADD flag, which applies additive blending.
-   with the special flag BLEND_RGB_ADD (additive blend mode effect).
+    This step creates the characteristic glow of the bloom effect by intensifying bright areas.
 ```

 ![alt text](https://raw.githubusercontent.com/yoyoberenguer/BloomEffect/version-1.0.1/BLOOM.png)